1sdfghjx10n/typeshit/README.md

+Practicing Typescript instead of JavaScript teehee

+First project is a simple To Do App that I will use for my sem 1 2025

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.